modernserf/hashtags-for-humans/docs/talk.md

 (All houses matter)

 - there's no rules for what "value" a hashtag can have, can be as trite as #TheDress or as meaningful as #BlackLivesMatter
-- the tag, when used as a label carries meaning in the way that the string does not; its the difference betweeen descriptors and proper nouns
+- the tag, when used as a label carries meaning in the way that the string does not; hasgtags are proper nouns
 - the meaning evolves beyond the label
 - but that doesn't stop people from arguing about the name: #AllLivesMatter = "why not Equalism?"